CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 The Prefer header is **NOT** required for `/Patient/{PATIENT_ID}/$everything`, but it DOES require an X-Provenance header, whereas the `/Group/{GROUP_ID}/$export` endpoint does not.
 The format is defined by the FHIR Bulk Data Export spec.
 Consult the [FHIR Datatypes](https://www.hl7.org/fhir/STU3/datatypes.html#instant) page for more information.

-{% include alert.html variant="warning" heading="Note" text="If you input dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your beneficiaries." classNames="measure-6" %}
+{% include alert.html variant="warning" heading="Note" text="If you input dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your patients with Medicare." classNames="measure-6" %}

 Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary [lastUpdated](https://www.hl7.org/fhir/STU3/search.html#lastUpdated) date of 01-01-2020.
-If you input any dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your beneficiaries.
+If you input any dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your patients with Medicare.
 Data loads from 02-12-2020 onwards have been marked with accurate dates.

 ## Request data using _since with the /Group endpoint

-This operation will start a job for filtered data for existing beneficiaries at 8PM ET on May 13th, 2021 and will include all seven years of historical data for all patients in the Group who have a lastUpdated date that falls after the `_since` date.
+This operation will start a job for filtered data for existing Medicare patients at 8PM ET on May 13th, 2021 and will include all seven years of historical data for all patients in the Group who have a lastUpdated date that falls after the `_since` date.
 In the example, we request the Patient Resource Type.
 The steps and format would work similarly for other resource types.

 If the request was successful, a `202 Accepted` response code will be returned and the response will include a Content-Location header.